• Title Algorithmic Problem Solving with Python

 Python Algorithms, Second Edition, explains the Python approach to algorithm analysis and design.
 Written by Magnus Lie Hetland, author of Beginning Python, this book is sharply focused on classical algorithms, but it also gives a solid understanding of fundamental algorithmic problem-solving techniques.
 The book deals with some of the most ...

-5. Algorithmic Problem Solving with Python
+5. Problem Solving with Algorithms and Data Structures using Python

 1.3 Python 1.4 Algorithmic Problem Solving 1.5 Obtaining Python 1.6 Running Python 1.6.1 Interactive Sessions and Comments 1.6.2 Running Commands from a File 1.7 Bugs 1.8 The help() Function 1.9 Comments on Learning New Languages 1.10 Chapter Summary 1.11 Review Questions Chapter 2: Core Basics.
 2.1 Literals and Types